 Moving to a new home is not a one-day event.
 Although the trucks may be loaded and unloaded in the course of a day, planning for a move begins long before moving day, and you may feel overwhelmed with all the logistics.
 After all, there is far more involved than transferring your belongings from one place to another.
+If you need additional assistance in moving large or delicate items once you have moved into your new home, MVM Moving offers in-home moving services to help.

 Some moves may have to take place in a matter of weeks, but often, families are able to plan the transition over at least a couple months.
 Here’s a moving checklist that details the steps you should take and the timeline to follow leading up to moving day.